Skip to main content.

 Local Honored Heroes

 We honor patients and advocates at each Take Steps event nationwide each year.
-These local Honored Heroes are central to the mission of the Foundation , and their stories shed light on the difficult journey of IBD patients across the country.
+These local Honored Heroes are central to the Foundation’s mission , and their stories shed light on the difficult journey of IBD patients across the country.
 Each honored hero works with their local chapter to spread awareness in the community through their fundraising efforts and fearlessly sharing their story.

 Know someone who would be a great Honored Hero?
 Nominate them today.